Cairi-S/vegan-Glasgow/README.md

 - [Balsamiq](https://balsamiq.com/) - Used to create wireframes of the project.
 - [GitHub](https://github.com/) - Used to store and share all project code remotely.
 - [GitPod](https://gitpod.io/) - Used as the IDE for building the website.
-- [Heroku](https://www.heroku.com/) - Ysed to deploy and manage the project.
+- [Heroku](https://www.heroku.com/) - Used to deploy and manage the project.
 - [MongoDB](https://www.mongodb.com/atlas) - Used as the cloud database for project data storage.
 - [PyMongo](https://pypi.org/project/pymongo/) - Used to link code between Python and MongoDB.
 - [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) - Used for templating and writing quick Python code.